BeamNG-NGMP/NGMP-Protocol/ClientLauncher/protocol.md

 This header starts with 2 bytes containing a unique packet identifier (2 UTF8 characters), followed by 4 bytes containing the packet length as an unsigned 32 bit integer, stored in Little Endian order.
 All actual data is an lpack-encoded string to reduce client computation requirements by as much as possible.

+The launcher also hosts an HTTP server that the client is free to use for GET and POST requests.

 TODO: Provide an example packet here.

 ## Connection flow
+### Startup
 1. C->L - ClientInfo packet
 2. L->C - Version packet
 3. L->C - AuthenticationInfo packet

-4. L->C - ServerList packet
+### Join Server
-5. C->L - JoinServer packet
+1. C->L - JoinServer packet
-6. L->C - ModList packet
+2. L->C - ModList packet
-7. C->L - ModList packet
+3. C->L - ModList packet

-<- Repeat if needed ->

-8. L->C - ModProgress packet
+4. L->C - ModProgress packet (Repeat if needed)

-<-->

-9. L->C - LoadMap packet
+5. L->C - LoadMap packet
-10. C->L - Confirmation packet
+6. C->L - Confirmation packet

 ## Packet types
 ### Generic